BryanHaley/xmame-arm-sdl/README.md

 **RUN**

  Run games the same way you would MAME 0.106 via the command line.
-Theoritically, it may even be compatible with existing MAME front-ends, provided they can be successfully built on armhf Debian.
+Theoretically, it may even be compatible with existing MAME front-ends, provided they can be successfully built on armhf Debian.
 I have not tested any at this time.

  You can download a free, noncommercial ROM from mame.net to test.
 For example: